Nagaraja-Kamatar/Royal-Batel/replit.md

-✓ Added comprehensive dodge effect system with visual and audio feedback ✓ Implemented stadium atmosphere with bleachers, pillars, and warning lights ✓ Improved lighting and camera positioning for better visibility
+✓ Added comprehensive dodge effect system with visual and audio feedback ✓ Implemented stadium atmosphere with bleachers, pillars, and warning lights ✓ Improved lighting and camera positioning for better visibility ✓ Migrated project from Replit Agent to Replit environment with proper server binding ✓ Generated realistic seated audience models with medieval tournament chairs ✓ Updated players to hold only swords with increased size for better visibility ✓ Enhanced audience with 50+ seated spectators on wooden stadium stands facing arena ✓ Players now face each other in combat-ready stance

 ## Changelog